Hurtigruten Museum; new buildings and exhibitions

 The establishment of the “new” Hurtigruten Museum has attracted great interest and strong involvement locally, regionally and nationally, both among politicians/decision-makers, “most people” and enthusiasts associated with Hurtigruten.

-It is a demanding financial boost that must be taken to establish new buildings and content, as well as preserve the existing values possessed by the museum/foundation.
+It is a demanding financial boost that must be taken to establish a new building and content, as well as preserve the existing values possessed by the museum/foundation.
 The building is financed in a collaboration between Hadsel municipality, Nordland county municipality and the Ministry of Culture (The State).
 The building is owned by Hadsel municipality and operated by Museum Nord.

 The new museum opens on 28 August 2021.